Apulia: Middle Ages and Renaissance period

 With the advent of the Normans in the 11th century, Taranto became the capital of the Principality of Taranto, which extended across the entire Terra di Otranto.

-In 1043, the Norman adventurer William of Hauteville founded the county of Apulia, which in 1059 merged into the vast County of Apulia and Calabria, whose borders progressively extended up to in Principality of Salerno.
-From 1130 it became part of the Kingdom of Sicily.
+In 1043, the Norman adventurer William of Hauteville founded the county of Apulia, which in 1057 merged into the vast County of Apulia and Calabria, under the rule of his younger brother, Robert Guiscard.
+This territory, which became the Duchy of Apulia and Calabria, progressively extended up to the Principality of Salerno.
+From 1130 it became part of the Kingdom of Sicily under the rule of Roger II of Sicily, yet another Hauteville (their father, Tancred sired an astonishing thirteen sons) and Robert Guiscard's younger brother.
 In the 13th century the name Apulia was used by some authors to indicate the southern part of the Italian peninsula.
 During the Sicilian domination Apulia achieved great material and civil progress, which reached its peak with Frederick II, who was responsible for the construction of a series of secular and religious buildings, some of high artistic value, including Castel del Monte, near Andria.
 During this period Foggia became one of his residences.
 From 1282, following the separation of the island of Sicily from the rest of the south of the peninsula, Apulia was under the rule of the Kingdom of Naples, from that moment the power of the landowners began to take root in the territory.